dinbrca/devbay.net/site/sdk/guides/getting_started.md

 ## Calling a service operation

 You call a service operation by calling the appropriate method on the service object.
-There will be one method for each of the service operations that the API provides.
+There will be one method for each  operation that the service provides.
 All methods, such as `findItemsByKeywords`, accept the request object as their only parameter.
+The SDK takes the information assigned to the properties of the request object and uses it to construct the raw XML that is sent to the API.

 {% highlight php startinline %}
 // Send the request.